Pre-Employment Transition Services (Pre-ETS)

 What are Pre-ETS?

 The Workforce Innovation and Opportunity Act recommended that VRBS serve high school youth with disabilities much earlier than before with a new set of services called Pre-Employment Transition Services (Pre-ETS).
 Perhaps the most amazing characteristic of Pre-ETS is its collaboration between high schools and VRBS.
 The WIOA wants schools and VRBS to work together to deliver Pre-ETS within the educational setting.
 The change is relatively radical for VRBS because our model of service is one based on serving individuals through a vocational plan.
 VRBS still delivers those case services, but we now emphasize the delivery of Pre-ETS in the school setting.
 The case services work in conjunction with the school’s transition services and are based on individual need.
 In fact, high school students with disabilities do not have to be VRBS clients.
 Pre-ETS are open to all students with disabilities, even those who have no intention of applying to VRBS.
-The Pre-ETS are available to those students 14 years of age through their exit from high school.
+Pre-Employment Transition Services are available to

 With this in mind any paid work opportunities for students must be in a competitive and integrated setting.
 Internships, unpaid work experiences, job shadowing and volunteer experiences must also be in an integrated setting.